 Additionally, avoid an imbalance of feedback.
 Make sure you aren’t giving too much critical feedback without positive comments on what the employee is doing right and excelling at.

 Your praise should be rooted in observations.
 What is the employee good at?
 What are their strengths and talents?
+How do they support other team members?
 What improvements have they made since starting and/or their last annual review?
 Also, if a client has commented on a positive interaction with the employee, bring it up.
 A positive testimonial can be used in favor an employee later down the line, such as when they’re being considered for a bonus or a pay raise.

 If negative, be sure to present the feedback in a constructive way.
 Avoid generalizing their behavior with phrases like “you do X all the time.”
 Instead, redirect feedback by replacing an undesirable behavior with a new one: “Instead of checking your email at the end of the day, check it at different points of the work day.”